-6. Instrument interpretation means to evaluate or interpret the flight instruments to determine the attitude of the aircraft.
+6. Instrument interpretation means to interpret or explore the flight instruments to determine the attitude of the aircraft.

-15. The pitch attitude of the aircraft is the angular relationship between the longitudinal axis of the aircraft and the actual horizon
+15. The pitch attitude of the aircraft is the angle relationship between the vertical axis of the aircraft and the actual horizon.

-24. The banking or rolling attitude of the aircraft is the angular relationship between the lateral axis of the aircraft and the actual horizon
+24. The banking or rolling attitude of the aircraft is the angle relationship between the lateral axis of the aircraft and the actual horizon.